semgrep/semgrep-docs/docs/kb/semgrep-ci/why-duplicate-findings.md

   - Semgrep Cloud Platform
 ---

-# Why am I seeing duplicate findings after running Semgrep in continuous integration (CI)?
+# Why are duplicate findings appearing after running Semgrep in continuous integration (CI)?

 When scanning with Semgrep in CI, there are two types of scans you can perform: full scans and [**diff-aware scans**](/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#diff-aware-scanning).